3 Best Closed Toe Hiking Sandals in 2023

 The Newport H2 takes protection seriously, and it’s not just about the rubber-coated toe cap.
 We measured the stack height at the heel at an incredible 29.4 mm.
 It’s 6.7 mm thicker than average, and we experienced unmatched protection from sharp rocks underfoot.

-In our stability tests, the KEEN Newport H2 passed with flying colors.
+In our stability tests, the KEEN Newport H2 passed with flying colours.
 Its stability is, in part, due to the width of the platform.
-Our calipers registered 121.1 mm at the forefoot and 88.8 mm at the heel.
+Our callipers registered 121.1 mm at the forefoot and 88.8 mm at the heel.
 This is as wide as some of our winter hiking boots and 4.2 mm and 3.6 mm wider than the average for hiking sandals!
 It’s no surprise then that we felt so supported underfoot.

 We hiked confidently on wet rock and dry gravel, and this sandal tackled it all without problems.
 We measured the depth of the lugs, finding them to be 4.1 mm deep.
 That’s almost in line with hiking shoes which average 4.3 mm, and it explains why we could trust the sandal on any terrain.